 - A civilian extension is valid for one year from the expiration date and can only be issued once unless the person is out of the country.
 If out of country, a second extension may be issued with a separate request made within 90 days of expiration of the first extension.

 - Colorado residents on active-duty military are eligible for an automatic three-year extension.
 If military personnel decide to apply for the extension sticker, the extension is free but the application must include a letter from your commanding officer stating that you are active duty military and currently stationed outside the state of Colorado or a copy of your military orders that state that you are stationed outside of Colorado.
+Active duty military members may extend their license as long as it has not been expired for more than 3 years.
 Requests for military extensions may be faxed to 303-205-5990.

 See an entire list of fees here.

 You may check your eligibility to extend your license online.